-CPCC is a LifeStar Bay Area Program Affiliate in partnership with the Addiction Recovery Center in San Jose.
-The LifeStar program is designed to provide addicts and their families with the tools and support to find hope, healing, and lasting recovery from sexual addiction and compulsive behaviors.
-Through individual and group therapy, addicts learn how to reclaim their lives, reestablish trust, and restore hope in their future.
+The Sexual Recovery Program of CPCC is designed to provide people with addictions/compulsions and their families with the tools and support to find hope, healing, and lasting recovery from sexual addiction and compulsive behaviors.
+Through individual and group therapy, people learn how to reclaim their lives, reestablish trust, and restore hope in their future.
 Effective and long-lasting recovery is more than temporarily stopping the behavior.
 Effective therapy addresses the underlying issues in creating a permanent, long lasting recovery.

-To accomplish this, the LifeStar program is divided into 3 levels of intensive group therapy.
+To accomplish this, SRP is divided into 2 levels of intensive group therapy.
 We strongly suggest that participants also participate in individual and/or couples therapy, along with a 12-step SAA program.
-Highly trained and licensed therapists lead each group and phase.
-Workbooks, along with other materials and exercises, are used throughout the program and are included in the price.
-The program is divided into the following phases:
+Highly trained and licensed therapists lead each group and type of counseling.
+Workbooks such as Facing the Shadow, along with other materials and exercises, are used throughout the program and are included in the price.
+The program is divided into the following categories:

-Phase I teaches tools and principles that will help participants better understand the underlying causes of addiction.
+This group teaches tools and principles that will help participants better understand the underlying causes of addiction.
 The basic structure is established for both individuals and couples for long-term, life-changing recovery.
-The primary focus is to educate.
+The primary focus is to educate, heal shame, finish the workbook Facing the Shadow by Dr. Patrick Carnes.
 When clients are well-informed about the underlying issues that influence unhealthy behaviors, they become empowered to take a more proactive approach to recovery and life.

-Phase II shifts from an educational approach, to a ‘working recovery’ approach.
-Participants will complete tasks and assignments, and hold one another accountable.
+Participants will complete tasks and assignments and hold one another accountable.
 These tools and principles lay the groundwork required for lasting recovery.
-The workbooks in Phase II focus on providing a deeper look at denial, the addiction cycle, fantasies and objectification, relapse prevention, and healthy living.
-Participants should stay in Phase II until they have established a solid sobriety, are implementing an effective treatment plan – including a network of support – and have a detailed understanding of their addictive system.
-Partners in Phase II take a deep look at their own issues, and learn to recognize co-dependent behaviors and establish healthy boundaries.
+The workbooks the Foundations group focus on providing a deeper look at denial, the addiction cycle, fantasies and objectification, relapse prevention, and healthy living.
+Participants should stay in group until they have established a solid sobriety, are implementing an effective treatment plan – including a network of support – and have a detailed understanding of their addictive system which includes healing shame and coming out of denial.
+Partners in the Foundations group take a deep look at their own issues and learn to recognize co-dependent behaviors and establish healthy boundaries.

-Participants in Phase III are required to attend and complete Phases I and II before participating in Phase III.
+Participants in Pillars are required to attend and complete Foundations group must be completed before participating in Pillars.

-Phase III addresses the issues that underlined the addiction in the first place, such as faulty core beliefs, trauma, and abuse.
+This advanced group addresses the issues that underlined the addiction in the first place, such as faulty core beliefs, trauma, and abuse.
 Once the addiction has been stopped and the underlying issues have been addressed, healthy lifestyle changes are reinforced in order to keep the addiction from reappearing.
 For couples in the program, this is the time to practice their new lifestyle and new way of relating to each other.
-In Phase III, they put into practice all of the identity and boundary training they have received throughout the first two phases.
+Members put into practice all of the identity and boundary training they have received throughout the first two phases.
 Once again, expect to work hard and expand beyond your comfort zone.
 This is where the true lifestyle change occurs to ensure lasting recovery.

-For both men and women, Phase III is a chance to practice living life without the constant threat of the addiction and helps each of them secure the gains from the two previous phases.
+For both men and women, Pillars is a chance to practice living life without the constant threat of the addiction and helps each of them secure the gains from the two previous phases.